boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ## Limitation

-  jQuery reference (`jquery-1.10.2.min.js`) will be added as a built-in reference for the custom widget so that you are not allowed to specify the jQuery files in dependencies.
+  The jQuery reference (`jquery-1.10.2.min.js`) will be included as a built-in reference for the custom widget, so you will not be able to specify the jQuery files in dependencies.

 ## Example

-Below is an example code to configure the `widgetconfig.json` file for the Syncfusion SunburstChart Chart
+Below is an example code to configure the `widgetconfig.json` file for the Syncfusion SunburstChart Chart.

   ```js
   {